The Elevation of the Mind: Using Its Power with Intelligence The Elevation of the Mind: Using Its Power with Intelligence

 “The mind becomes what it repeatedly dwells upon.
 Elevation is deliberate dwelling.”

-We have seen the majesty of the mind—its vastness, its power, and its ability to hold the entire world as experience.
+We have seen the majesty of the mind—its vastness, its power, and its ability to hold the entire world as experience, as explored in Know Your Mind.
 Now the question naturally shifts from what the mind is to what we do with it.

 The elevation of the mind does not happen accidentally.
-It happens through conscious use.
+It happens through conscious effort.

 What elevation really means